RES-003: RLHI — Reinforcement Learning from Human Interaction (2026-03-15)

 Why It Matters to Us

-1. Our 949 conversations ARE the preference pairs.
-Every "no, not that — instead do..." moment from Tim is exactly the preference pair this paper extracts: the AI's wrong answer + the corrected direction.
-We have 949 sessions of these across 10+ roles.
-RES-002 (OpenClaw-RL) says this data is gold; RES-003 says specifically HOW it's gold — preference pairs + persona extraction.
+Our conversations hold the same kind of preference signal.
+Every "no, not that — instead do..." moment from Tim is the shape of preference pair this paper extracts: the AI's wrong answer + the corrected direction.
+We have hundreds of sessions of these across 10+ roles.
+RES-002 (OpenClaw-RL) describes why this data is valuable; RES-003 describes the mechanism — preference pairs + persona extraction.
+(The scale gap is large and worth stating plainly: RLHI trained on 1M+ conversations from many users; our corpus is hundreds of sessions spanning multiple roles, not one user — whether the mechanism transfers at our scale is an open question, not a settled result.)

-5. Future possibility.
-If model fine-tuning ever becomes accessible for our use case, the docs-meta archive would be the training corpus.
-949 sessions x average corrections per session = thousands of preference pairs, already tagged by domain (str-takase, str-ishizue, str-mamori, etc.).
-The infrastructure investment pays off regardless — useful now for context retrieval, potentially transformative later for model adaptation.
+Future possibility.
+If model fine-tuning ever becomes accessible for our use case, the docs-meta archive would be the training corpus — hundreds of sessions of corrections, already tagged by domain (str-takase, str-ishizue, str-mamori, etc.).
+The infrastructure investment pays off regardless — useful now for context retrieval, and possibly for model adaptation later.

 The Three-Paper Arc